ENG517/Procedure/millere/p-tca-website-edit-menu.md

 3. If the menu item is a custom link, copy and paste link URL, add preferred hyperlink text in “Link Text,” and “Add to Menu.”

 4. Save menu.

+> Note: The hypertext written will be how your link is displayed on the live website menu.

 ### To Remove Menu Items